IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 Options are a list of Type - Length - Value fields, each one containing a single value:

-* Option Type (16 bits): an unsigned value that contains the code that specifies the type of the current TLV record.
+* Option Type (16 bits): an unsigned integer that contains the code that specifies the type of the current TLV record.
   Option types whose Most Significant Bit is equal to one are reserved for local use; therefore, there is no guarantee